-2. Demonstrate your skills in interpreting historical documents, both primary and secondary.

 2a.
-For primary sources, show that you can "interrogate" the text, that is, ask relevant questions about its origin, purpose, and character; clues as to the circumstances and significance; and the author's meaning.
-The most efficient way to demonstrate your skills for primary source documents is by including your Pliny-Trajan assignment, which asks you to interrogate the text.
+Demonstrate your skills in interpreting historical documents, both primary and secondary.
+The most efficient way to demonstrate your skills for primary source documents is by including your Pliny-Trajan assignment.
 If you like, you can also respond to the marker's commentary (e.g., to take issue with it; to show that you have learned from it; to clarify what the marker may have found puzzling).
 However, the main purpose is to demonstrate the indicated learning outcome.

 2b.
-For secondary sources, show that you can analyze the text historiographically, that is, to see how the author 'constructs history'.
 You can demonstrate your skills of analyzing modern historiography by writing a brief historiographical review of the González text.
-(Note that this shouldn't be a review of the effectiveness of González' pedagogy, his writing style, or other ancillary matters.
-In the past, some students have been distracted by issues of presentation rather than historiography.)
+(This shouldn't be a review of the effectiveness of González' pedagogy, his writing style, or other ancillary matters.)